edwin-bluekite/cakephp-restkit/README.md

 **Features:**

-* REST Maturity Level 3 (using HAL specification)
+* Supports REST Maturity Level 3
 * Rich exception rendering (HAL compatible vnd.error specification)
 * Basic authentication (enable in the config, docs will follow)
 * Custom HTTP Status Codes
 * Validation rules for query parameters
 * Automatically REST-enables all controllers in your app
-* Please note that this readme is terribly outdated (will update soon)
+* Please note that this readme is quite outdated (will update soon)

 ## Requirements